Melih199/Mustafa_Melih_TOSLAK_RT1_Assignment2/README.md

 It initializes a ROS node called "goal_service" and creates an instance of the Service class.
 This creates the service, which listens for requests on the "goal_service" topic, and a subscriber to the "/reaching_goal/result" topic.
 When a request is received on the "goal_service" topic, the data method is called, which returns a goal_rcResponse message containing the current values of goal_reached and goal_cancelled.

 When a message is received on the "/reaching_goal/result" topic, the result_callback method is called.
 This method examines the status (when robot moving: status = 1, when robot target cancelled: status = 2 and when robot reached the target: status = 3) of the goal, which is contained within the message, and increments the appropriate counter, either goal_cancelled or goal_reached.
+To check the status "rostopic echo /reaching_goal/status" can be run.

 <p align="center" width="100%">
     <img width="32%" src="https://user-images.githubusercontent.com/58879182/213946558-6baa0529-c805-478d-bbfa-5d8cf2a23401.png">